davejacobs/mint/README.md

 ----------------------

 This section documents features that do not yet exist, but that I would like to have in future versions of Mint.

+### Composed styles ###

+Not everyone wants to code an entire stylesheet every time he wants a new look.
+In fact, the most common use case for stylesheets is probably tweaking typography.
+For this reason (and to make this tool as accessible as possible), I want to implement a feature where you can select one stylesheet as a base and implement tweaks on top of that file.
+Of course Css makes this easy enough, but I want to implement this feature in such a way that it is easy and intuitive for everyone.

 ### Packages ###